cesheard/GiasGreenhouse/README.md

 # GiasGreenhouse
 A coding challenge for a potential company.
-The initials project was a two day sprint, which later had a second sprint for revisions (in a seperate branch) that lasted about 3 days.
+The initial project was a two day sprint, which later had a second sprint for revisions (in a seperate branch) that lasted about 3 days.

 Inspired by Strange Horticulture.